-To achieve long-term success and controlled growth, we rely on a healthy mix of risk between the divisions.
+To achieve long-term success and controlled growth, we rely on a healthy mix of risk between the operating units.
 We strive to realize the ambitious growth targets of our corporate strategy without neglecting sustainability aspects.

 - Currency fluctuation